 Contact A People’s Choice for more information on how to modify child custody in California.
 Also, learn how we can help you prepare the motion for change of custody paperwork.
 We will help prepare a comprehensive declaration explaining your reasons for the change to your current arrangement.

 Child custody orders can be modified at any time.
 Common reasons to change a child custody order include the following:

-- The non-custodial parent needs to relocate due to employment or personal affairs
+- A parent needs to relocate due to employment or personal affairs

-- The non-custodial parent has placed the child in a dangerous environment
+- A parent has placed the child in a dangerous environment

 - A parent’s religious practices are hurting the child

 - The custodial parent is denying the non-custodial parent rightful contact

 - A parent is failing to properly care for the child by making sure they arrive to school on time and attend medical and dental appointments as scheduled

 Legal Grounds for Child Custody Modification